-Rosie Daykin, author of Butter Celebrates!, wondered how it would go if she melded the basics of a butter cinnamon bun and challah bread.
+Rosie Daykin, author of Butter Celebrates!, wondered what would happen if she melded the basics of a butter cinnamon bun and challah bread.
 “Oh, believe me, people... good things happened,” she says.
 “This bread is wonderful warm from the oven or lightly toasted with butter, but in French toast it has found its true calling.”
-It’s perfect for apple-picking season, when the harvest is sweet and crisp and you inevitably return from the orchard with bags and bags filled with apples, but this challah recipe should be in your baking rotation all the time.
+It’s perfect for apple-picking season, when the harvest is sweet and crisp and you inevitably return from the orchard with bags and bags filled with apples, but this challah recipe should be in your baking rotation year-round.
 Apple challah can be kept well-wrapped or in an airtight container for several days.
 The taste even improves over time, making it ideal for toasting and dipping in honey, or even making the best bread pudding ever.

 Apple Stuffed Challah

 - Yields: 1 loaf, 8 to 10 slices

 For the challah

 For the challah, in a small bowl, sprinkle the yeast into the warm water.
 Set aside to bloom.